takerum/vat/README.md

 ```
 ./vis_model_contours.sh
 ```
-The coutour images will be saved in the ` ./figure ` directory
+The coutour images will be saved in ` ./figure `.

 ## Examples for MNIST dataset
 ###VAT in supervised learning for MNIST dataset